 Sharon enjoys a high-energy hobby of canine sports with her Miniature Australian Shepherds.
 For more than 13 years she has trained and excelled in Canine Agility, handled three dogs active in the sport, and moved to the championship level with one dog.
 She and her dogs also exceeded in the Rare Breed dog ring where she brought two of her dogs to their breed championships.
 Rusty and Bella are the offspring of the dual champion dog Brandi, and are now following in their mother’s footsteps and excelling at their favorite sport of agility.

 Sharon came to Georges River Land Trust in November 2016, with enthusiasm and willingness to participate and support the organization with her years of administrative and financial experience.
-There are many opportunities to become involved and support this non-profit organization, and Sharon looks forward to an exciting future with GRLT.

 Annette has always enjoyed being around water.
 She grew up in southern Connecticut with a stream running through her backyard, where she spent many hours exploring and learning about the beauty and diversity of nature.
 She was hooked.
 In Connecticut’s coastal town of New London, she attended Connecticut College to earn a degree in developing economics but also studied with William Niering, a well-known botanist and wetland ecologist.
 Fortunate to have such an inspirational mentor, Annette recognized she would ultimately be led to work in the environmental field.
 After spending some time to work with youth at an apple orchard, and in campaigns to end world hunger, she entered the Yale School of Forestry to earn a degree in Environmental Studies.

 The next stop along her watery path was the coast of Maine where she took a summer position at the Island Institute preparing natural resource inventories for island owners, which also included herding flocks of sheep, developing trails and managing timber harvests.
 Annette eventually led their Science and Stewardship Program for the next 12 years, spending much of her time out on the water, working with island communities and landowners to manage their natural resources.
 In 2001, the Georges River Land Trust created its first program position in land protection.
 For six years Annette managed the land conservation projects as well as the stewardship efforts of this growing organization.
 On a part-time basis she also worked as an organic gardener.
-She now works full time as the Conservation Project Manager.
+She now works full time as the Director of Conservation.
 Annette loves to swim, hike, ski and generally be outdoors.
 She lives in Rockland and enjoys tending her own vegetable and perennial gardens.

 Brent, a native Mainer, grew up in the western mountains near Sugarloaf.
 Growing up exploring this area led to his love of wild places.
 Following this passion, Brent earned his undergraduate degree in Wildlife Ecology at the University of Maine.